 National Eating Disorder Awareness

-National Eating Disorder Awareness week is February 26- March 4
+National Eating Disorder Awareness Week is from February 26th to March 4th, 2017.

-On average, 30 million Americans struggle with an eating disorder at some point in their lives (National Eating Disorder Association).
+On average, 30 million Americans struggle with an eating disorder at some point in their lives, according to the National Eating Disorder Association.

 Becoming familiar with warning signs and symptoms can be imperative to helping support someone you may be concerned about.

-Please utilize the link below for more information on NEDA week and eating disorders from the National Eating Disorder Association: http://nedawareness.org/
+For more information on NEDA week and eating disorders, visit the National Eating Disorder Association website at www.nedawareness.org.